 In addition to strong keyboarding skills, students will need practice with the test itself.
 There are training and practice tests available online; additionally, we have plans to host practice sessions at our regional offices and learning centers.
 We’ll update you with more information about these practice tests and opportunities as soon as it is available.

 Currently, two practice test options are available: The first is a training test; it was created so students could become familiar with the testing software and interface.
 The training tests are in grade bands and do not include performance tasks; universal tools, designated supports, and accommodations are included.
 We recommend that parents and students start with this test.
 The second option is a practice test; this set of examples was initiated in June 2012, offering grade-specific testing experiences similar to the Smarter Balanced Assessment.
 One English Language Arts and one Mathematics performance task is included per grade level; some, but not all, supports and accommodations are included.

 Finally, we will provide additional preparation and practice materials for all students.

 Updates about PCS support for testing students and their parents/guardians will be shared as details become available.

 Testing takes place in late April and early May.
 Please see the current school calendar for this year's window.
-During the testing window, families are able to schedule the sessions that work best for them.

 Why can’t I just opt out?